 Playa Esterillos is a cluster of breaks with many faces.
 This spot has something for everyone depending on the tide and swell.
 You can find rippable reef breaks and hollow sand bottom A-frames.
 You can also do some tow-in surfing on the outer reefs if that’s your cup of tea.

 Where to Stay / Central Region

 The southern region is home to some of the best surf in Costa Rica.
 It’s rugged, rural and can be really rainy.
 It’s not as consistent as the central and northern regions, but when it’s on, it’ll be a game changer for your long overdue professional surfing career.

 The east side of Costa Rica is quite different than the west side.
 There are far fewer breaks and the surf isn’t consistent year-round like the Pacific coast.
-Costa Rica’s Caribbean also isn’t the most inviting- in more than a couple ways.
-Sharks are not uncommon and crocs can be found in the lineup at river mouths.
-But it’s not even the sharks and crocs that you should be concerned about.
+It’s also good to know that on Costa Rica’s Caribbean side sharks are not uncommon and crocs can be found in the lineup at river mouths.

 Being respectful, aware, and street smart are a must for navigating the nuances of this tough but beautiful region of surf in Costa Rica.
 There are other fun breaks up and down the coast but be sure to exercise caution and get the lowdown on rocks and sea life before paddling out anywhere.

-As rugged and intimidating of a place that it is, there will still be plenty of good people having a good time enjoying the Costa Rican way of pura vida and rocking out to that sweet reggae music.
+Although some might consider it a bit rougher around the edges, there will still be plenty of good people having a good time enjoying the Costa Rican way of pura vida and rocking out to that sweet reggae music.

-The moral of the story is that wherever you end up going in Costa Rica, there will be great waves and great people to be found.
+The moral of the story is that wherever you end up going in Costa Rica, there are great waves to be found.
 There’s a reason why surfers flock to this country in droves–and it ain’t just the Trits (this sounds NSFW, but it’s just a seriously addictive ice cream sando).